 Both islands offer fantastic tasty local foods and drinks.
 The islands are large enough to grow some foods themselves which are always fresh and delicious.
 The rest has to be imported from the mainland.

 Both islands offer very traditional Greek food featuring lots of fresh tomatoes, feta cheese, lamb, olives, wine, and plenty of seafood.
-However, Cyprus also has some more middle eastern and Turkish influences, especially the Northern side of the island.
+However, Cyprus also has some more middle eastern and Turkish influences, you’ll definitely notice it if you choose to move to Northern Cyprus.

 Cyprus is also seeing more expensive fancy restaurants such as La Maison Fleurie pop up to cater to tourists while Crete restaurants focus on good, fresh, cheap food.
 Of course, you can find rather fancy meals on Crete too.
 Serenissima in Chania is a highlight.